SpectrumLi/TSVDExamples/README.md

 ## What is thread-safety violation

-Some research results discover that it is fairly common that developers erroneously assume some concurrent accesses on different part of a data struture is thread safe.
+Some research results discover that it is fairly common that developers erroneously assume some concurrent accesses on different part of a data structure is thread safe.
 For example :

+    //Dictionary dict
+    Thread1: dict.Add(key1,value);
+    Thread2: dict.ContainsKey(key2);

-even key1 is different with key2, it is still possible to lead a undetermined result.
+Even key1 is different with key2, it is still possible to lead a undetermined result.

 ### What kind of class is not thread-safe